fakav/BlockTheSpot/README.md

 #### Known Issues:
 * The user avatar will be blank, Check [#83](https://github.com/mrpond/BlockTheSpot/issues/83) for more info.
+* The new UI will have black banner without ads.
+See [#150](https://github.com/mrpond/BlockTheSpot/issues/150)

 #### Note:
 * "chrome_elf.dll" gets replaced by the Spotify installer each time it updates, make sure to replace it after an update.